mdancho84/mdancho84.github.io/_posts/2022-03-11-which-data-science-skills-are-important.md

 ![](/assets/money.jpg)

 Organizations are fans of saving money.
 An if you can predict the future, then chances are you are going to be very valuable to your company.
+Why?

 ![](/assets/forecasting_modeltime.jpg)

-Time series analysis and forecasting are two of the most in demand skills.
-Why?
 A 5% improvement in a forecast can save a company like **Walmart $50,000,000 each years**.

 So Walmart will pay an arm and a leg for someone that can help them improve that area.

-## What time series tools should I learn?
+# What time series tools should I learn?

 Let's head back to the cheat sheet, and check out page 3 the "Time Series Analysis" and "Forecasting" section.